 Push all ingredients through the juicer.

-With my small changes approach, I believe that the best approach to our diet is to add healthy food.
+With a small changes approach, the best approach to our diet is to add healthy food.
 Adding a smoothie or juice each day can be a small change that helps our health.